UnknownMind602/ViolaTuah/README.md

 You can include as many edited files as you'd like in this folder structure we created.
 Now, time to pack the mod and inject the files!

 ### 5. Packing our mod
-To get started, Select the `Pack` option in Viola's main menu.
+To get started, Select the `Pack` option in ViolaTuah's main menu.

 ![img](https://i.imgur.com/crnODkx.png)

-Viola will ask you the following.
+ViolaTuah will ask you the following.
 Say **Yes**.

 ![img](https://i.imgur.com/LEgfOsJ.png)

 Select the Cpk_List file we backed up in Step 2.

-After doing so, Viola will prompt you to choose the target platform.
+After doing so, ViolaTuah will prompt you to choose the target platform.
 Choose your target platform.

 ![img](https://i.imgur.com/HxEsy4p.png)

-Viola will then ask you to select the folder you want to pack.
+ViolaTuah will then ask you to select the folder you want to pack.
 For me, that would be `MyMod`, from the previous step.

 ![img](https://i.imgur.com/SF4HMz8.png)